Free delivery to a pickup point for orders over €50

 The type of whey depends on the filtration method and when it is carried out.

-• For non-native whey: Whey is obtained by separating it from casein upstream.
+• For non-native whey: whey is obtained after coagulation of casein (cheese production).

-Some suppliers highlight improved purity, less denaturation, and a slightly higher leucine profile, but these arguments are based primarily on the theoretical process.
+Some suppliers highlight greater purity, less denaturation, and a slightly higher leucine profile for native whey, but these arguments are not necessarily relevant in the context of muscle protein synthesis.

-In practice, milk can be pasteurized at >70°C, the powder dried at high temperatures and formulated with additives: so-called "native" whey can therefore be as much or even more denatured than non-native whey.
+In practice, the whole milk used to produce native whey may have been pasteurized at >70°C, the powder heat-dried, and the finished product formulated with additives: thus, a so-called "native" whey may be as much or even more denatured than a non-native whey.

-The advantage of "native = higher quality/more natural" is mainly a marketing ploy.
+The argument that "native = higher quality" is primarily a marketing ploy.

 The level of filtration mainly influences the protein, lactose, and fat content and the speed of digestion, rather than whether the whey is "native" or not.